 World governments have been focused on developing the Telehealth networks across their geographical boundaries, but the development pace is still quite slow and technology acceptance is not picking up.

-Only 9.6 percent of Americans have used Telehealth to access medical care.
+J. D. Power claims that only 9.6 percent of Americans have used Telehealth to access medical care.

 The technology that was meant to remove or minimize the barriers to healthcare-seeking, is facing lots of barriers itself, due to poor development progress, unexpected by policymakers and researchers.